Court Orders about Relocation

-If your Court Orders do contain a strong relocation clause, then relocation is a contravention (breach) of the Order, and the non relocating parent can ask the Federal Police to enforce the Court Order to bring the Child to them, if necessary.
+If your Court Orders do contain a strong relocation clause, then relocation is a contravention (breach) of the Order, and the non relocating parent can file a Contravention Application in the Federal Circuit Court of Australia.

 A parent wishing to relocate in circumstances where a Court Order prevents relocation, must first apply to the Court to vary the Court Order and obtain permission to relocate.

 An additional safeguard might be the type of ‘Parental Responsibility Order’ you have if your Orders were made since 1 July 2006.

 The default position is a presumption of shared parental responsibility.

 Long term issues are defined by the Family Law Act 1975 to include changes to the child’s living arrangements that make it significantly more difficult for the child to spend time with a parent.

 So if “ Equal Shared Parental Responsibility” applies, then if a parent intends to move elsewhere with a child, they are supposed to consult with the other parent, so they should at least inform the other parent, but really, they are supposed to discuss and try to reach agreement upon it.